-- SCM lowers the cost of doing business.
+SCM lowers the cost of doing business.
 This is accomplished by reducing purchasing and production expenses.
-For example, if you own a grocery store and buy tomatoes directly from the farmer, you eliminate the expense of having a third party buy produce for you.
+For example, if you own a grocery store and buy tomatoes directly from the farmer, you eliminate the expense of having a third party buy products for you.
 Purchasing directly from the source saves you money and places the food on your shelves more quickly.

-- SCM builds the partnerships that can support future growth.
+SCM builds partnerships that can support future growth.
 If you, as the grocery store owner, develop strategic partnerships with farmers early in your business operation, then the farmers can grow their operations as you grow yours.

 SCM allows for more efficient and effective customer service.
 This occurs because customers receive their products quickly and as promised.
 For example, if the farmer brings the tomatoes directly to your grocery store, then the product will likely be fresher and less damaged than if it traveled through a third-party supplier before arriving on your shelves.

 The ultimate goal of effective supply chain management is higher profits through improved customer satisfaction and a lower cost of doing business.
 Profits are healthier when costs are controlled and reduced wherever possible.
 Operating costs go down when raw materials and production costs go down.

 Here is an example of two companies that take different approaches to supply chain management, resulting in differing profits: